locationtech-labs/geopyspark/docs/greyscale_ingest_example.rst

 .. code-block:: python

  # Save each TiledRasterRDD locally
  for tiled in pyramided:
-       write("file:///tmp/geopyspark-catalog", "geopyspark-ingest", tiled)
+     write("file:///tmp/python-catalog", "python-ingest", tiled)

 All that's left to do now is to save it.
 Since ``pyramided`` is just a list of ``TiledRasterRDD``, we can just loop through it and save each element one at a